 It was clear to Susan that her primary customer, Collins Communications, was becoming a different company.
 But why?
 Many of the same people were still there, but she had no doubt that things were changing.

-She paused in her thinking and turned back to the next performance appraisal.
-Anna Jacobs.
+She turned the page to her next performance appraisal: Anna Jacobs.
 This was a tough one.
-Anna was the consummate sales person who had closed more deals in her first six months – difficult ones, at that – than anyone Susan could remember.
+Anna was the consummate sales person who had closed more deals in her first six months – and difficult ones, at that – than anyone Susan could remember.
 Anna’s results alone should put her in line for promotion, but Susan knew that Anna did not really fit.
 She got the numbers, sure, but she did so in a way that wasn’t true to Deer.
 So what mattered?
 The numbers?
 Profit?
 How could her gut feeling or some vague notion of culture stand up to hard-nosed performance?

 Perhaps she was facing exactly the kind of small, yet consequential choices that Collins had made in recent years.
-And it made her wonder, “could one lousy hiring decision change a culture?”
+It made her wonder, “could one lousy hiring decision change a culture?”

 “It might,” Susan muttered.
-While she didn’t yet know what decision she’d make, Susan was pretty sure that these little decisions about what does and does not matter are the ones that sustain or erode a culture.
-[TWEET THAT!]
+While she didn’t yet know what decision she’d make, Susan was pretty sure that the little decisions about what does and does not matter are what sustain or erode a company culture.